 Free STD Testing and InformationThink you might have symptoms of an Sexually Transmitted Disease (STD)?

-Greensboro Pregnancy Care Center offers free STD testing, which include urine tests for Chlamydia and Gonorrhea, as well as an oral swab screen for HIV.
+Greensboro Pregnancy Care Center offers free STD testing for women.
+Our current services include urine tests for Chlamydia and Gonorrhea, as well as an oral swab screen for HIV.
 Our staff Registered Nurses administer our tests and will answer any questions you have about your sexual health.

 Sexually Transmitted Diseases (STDs) may not seem like a threat, but every time you have sex, unless you are in a monogamous relationship, like marriage, with an uninfected partner you put yourself at risk.